PhilipCastiglione/SIT215_PBL3/README.md

 To use, `ruby run.rb` in the project root

-## DONE:

-- project structure, runner etc
-- engine
-- game & board logic

 ## TODO:

 - readme
-- minimax logic
 - presentation
+- optimise for speed
+- add further invariants
+- manually test more